ReynerCr/sievebox/docs/PROFILES.md

 - `shell_init`: an optional shell snippet fused into the sandbox launch (used e.g. by the Conda module to auto-activate an env).
 The app's color is available as `$SIEVEBOX_COLOR` (a 256-color code) for use in `tput` or ANSI escapes.
+  The sandbox's own composition facts are also set: `SIEVEBOX_MODULES`, `SIEVEBOX_SOCKETS`, and `SIEVEBOX_DEVICES` (space-separated lists of effective modules and granted sockets/devices).
+A socket or device only appears there if the host actually provided it.
+Prefer checking these over sniffing session vars like `WAYLAND_DISPLAY` (the `x11` module's shell_init is the reference example).
 - `raw_args`: raw bwrap directives (token lists) appended after core args in module order. `{bin}` expands to the target binary, `~` to `$HOME`.
 Used by the `network` module for `--share-net` and cert binds.